razvr/neo-customization-spotlight/README.md

 3. A new page will automatically open and Tampermonkey will ask if you'd like to install the script.
 4. Click the button labeled "Install".

+---

-This script is an updated and improved version of RealisticError's [Neopets Customization Contest Picture Enlarger](https://greasyfork.org/en/scripts/373034-neopets-customization-contest-picture-enlarger) script.
+Credit: This script is an updated and improved version of RealisticError's [Neopets Customization Contest Picture Enlarger](https://greasyfork.org/en/scripts/373034-neopets-customization-contest-picture-enlarger) script.